-The Georgia Law Summer Program in Brussels and Geneva offers U.S. and foreign law students an outstanding opportunity to immerse themselves in European Union Law (with a focus on EU business law) and international trade law under the World Trade Organization.
+The Georgia Law's EU Business Law and WTO Trade Practice Summer Program offers U.S. and foreign law students an outstanding opportunity to immerse themselves in European Union Law (with a focus on EU business law) and international trade law under the World Trade Organization.
 The program is taught by distinguished U.S. and European faculty and numerous guest speakers from European Union institutions, the WTO, and leading international law firms.
 The first two weeks of the program take place in Brussels, the capital of Belgium and political epicenter of the EU.
 A charming European city that is easy to navigate, Brussels offers students a plethora of opportunities for social activities as well as an ideal launching point for travel within Europe.
 The final week is an intensive introduction to the World Trade Organization in its home base, Geneva, a stunning city full of history and the home of numerous international organizations on the shores of lake Geneva.

 - 2015 Dates: Brussels: June 27 - July 10; Geneva: July 12-17